 Are Outhouses (Pit Privies) Legal in Florida?

-Even though they are still common in some rural areas, outhouses are illegal in Florida.
-They are only legal in non-permanent residences in remote areas where electricity is not available.
+Even though they are common in some rural areas, outhouses are illegal in Florida.
+They are only legal in non-permanent residences in remote areas where electricity is unavailable.
 Thus, it might be possible to legally use an outhouse in a Florida cabin if you do not live there permanently.

 Greywater Laws in Florida